quickr-dev/quic/README.md

 ## Get started

-#### Setup your server
+#### Host setup

-Script currently designed to run in your host.
+Scripts are currently designed to run in your host.

 ```bash
 ssh into.your.server